Trusted WordPress tutorials, when you need them most.

 Luckily, you can still use your category feeds to deliver content to your users anywhere they want.

-For example, you can ask users to sign up for your email newsletter with the option to only get updates for specific content categories.
+For example, you can ask users to sign up for your email newsletter and choose to receive updates only for specific content categories.

 With email marketing services like Constant Contact or Brevo (formerly Sendinblue), you can easily set up an automated RSS-to-email newsletter for specific categories.